HortonworksUniversity/Essentials/demos/hive/README.md

   * DAG Details (including download option)
   * DAG Counters
   * Graphical View

+NOTE: This last query is a good one to show the Hive View 2.0 features such as the new _Visual Explain_ feature.

 Return to the Hive Ambari View and loading the stored query and then wrapping it as a CTAS to stored these calculated values for faster consumption and manipulation.